State Laws and Guidelines: HB 230 and SB 398

 Knowing your state’s laws that govern support for students with dyslexia is critical for both the educator and parent.
 In 2010, New Mexico passed HB 230, a law that requires school districts to recognize dyslexia as a Specific Learning Disability, which means educating (1) diagnosticians to recognize dyslexia’s characteristics and (2) educators to receive training in how to prevent and/or remediate dyslexia.
-This law led to the inclusion of dyslexia in the NM TEAMS Manual in July, 2011, a manual that sets guidelines for diagnosticians.
-The Differential Diagnosis for Dyslexia checklist is on page 292.
+This law led to the inclusion of dyslexia in the NM TEAMS Manual in July 2011, a manual that set guidelines for diagnosticians and was updated in 2017.
+See the Differential Diagnosis for Dyslexia on pages 297-298.

 Since all testing for Special Education services is based on the Response to Intervention model established by the Re-Authorization of the Individuals with Disabilities Education Act (IDEA-2004), the NM RTI Manual is included on this website.
 This manual is general in its explanation – not specific to dyslexia – but it’s a good introduction to the RTI process.